mendix/docs/content/en/docs/appstore/modules/document-generation.md

 You can use the **Page break** widget that is included in this module to structure your documents.
 This widget enables you to force a page break at a specific position in your document.
 In addition, you can use the **Add page break** design property that is available for Container widgets.

-The following Container widget related design properties are available in the **Design properties** section in the properties panel.
+The following Container widget related design properties are available in the **Styling** tab of the properties panel.

 | Design property | Description |
 |-----------------|-------------|